-When found, the utility reads the BIOS file and starts flashing the corrupted BIOS file.
+When the original or updated BIOS file is found, the utility reads it and starts updating the corrupted BIOS file.

 '''

 Bad BIOS checksum.
 Starting BIOS recovery...

 Checking for floppy...

 Floppy found!

-Reading file "P5QLPRO.ROM".
+Reading file "P5QL.ROM".
 Completed.

 Start flashing...

 '''

 DO NOT shut down or reset the system while updating the BIOS!
 Doing so can cause system boot failure!